srikemburu/mern-fitness-api/README.md

 - Fork and clone this repository to you machine
 - Change into the new directory
 - Run **npm install** in a terminal
-- Run **Mongod** after npm install finished
-- Run Nodemon after Mongod is finished to start the webserver
+- Run Nodemon after MongoDB is finished to start the webserver
-- Lastly, open a browser window, and navigate to **http:localhost:3000** to start the application
+- Lastly, open a browser window, and navigate to **http:localhost:3001** to start the application

 ### Future plans for Fitness Tracker